AdobeDocs/experience-platform.en/help/landing/troubleshooting.md

 ## Can I use Postman to make calls to [!DNL Platform] APIs? {#how-do-i-use-postman-to-make-calls-to-platform-apis}

 [Postman](https://www.postman.com/) is a useful tool for visualizing calls to RESTful APIs.
-This [Medium post](https://medium.com/adobetech/using-postman-for-jwt-authentication-on-adobe-i-o-7573428ffe7f) describes how you can set up Postman to automatically perform authentication and use it to consume [!DNL Experience Platform] APIs.
+The Platform API getting started documentation contains a video and instructions for importing Postman collections.

 ## What are the system requirements for [!DNL Platform]? {#what-are-the-system-requirements-for-platform}